 Although there are times where I look back and think I may have overreacted to a situation, I relate more to the dissociative response.
 I’ll be having a conversation and seem as if I’m fully present but mentally I’m just not there.
 Feeling numb, can’t concentrate on what’s being said, struggling to connect, emotionally unavailable, and missing chunks of time.

-My hypervigilance of the impact my behavior has on others allows me to appear calmer than I feel on the inside while going through a stressful situation.
+Of course feeling hypervigilant which has an impact on my behavior doesn’t help with stress either.
+Allowing me to appear calmer than I feel on the inside while going through a stressful situation.
 Once the situation has passed, I overthink my reaction and feel exhausted from masking my emotions.

-One day as I was driving home from the grocery store, I noticed my car felt off and my tires visually looked a little low.
+One day as I was driving home from the grocery store, I noticed my car felt off.
 As I was putting the groceries away, I kept thinking that I have to remember to put air in the tires sometime today.
+They visually looked a little low to me.
 The next morning I panicked because I didn’t remember to put the air in the tires.
 Boy, did I beat myself up over that mistake!

 Now, I’m in a time crunch to get somewhere and the panic sets in.
 I check them and they are low so I use my new air pump which stops working halfway through pumping the first tire.
 I find an extension cord and that doesn’t work.
 I plug it into an outlet and head to the nearest gas station.

 The gas station air seems to be coming out of the hose but my tire isn’t filling.
-After the second time I paid for air and it still wasn’t working, I threw the hose toward the hose holder rather than wrapping it as it’s still blowing air out of it saying some negative things about the state I live in.
+After the second time I paid for air and it still wasn’t working.
+So I threw the hose toward the hose holder rather than wrapping it as it’s still blowing air out of it.Cursing the entire State with which I live.

 Although I made it home without a tire blow out, my stressful situation wasn’t over.
 I let it charge most of the day and it still wasn’t working.
 Turns out that I used the wrong plug for the air pump battery.
 I finally found the right plug and only had an hour for it to charge before I had to drive again.
 It worked just enough to fill the tires a little bit and then after that trip, I was finally able to pump them all up to capacity.